|From Think Like a Data Scientist by Brian Godsey

 Resolving wishes and pragmatism

 With regards to the customer’s wishes, they can range from completely reasonable to utterly outlandish, and this is OK.
+Sources such as Business-Today can be useful when it comes to managing customer expectations.
 Much of business development and hard science is driven by intuition.
 That is to say, CEOs, biologists, marketers, and physicists alike use their experience and knowledge to develop theories about how the world works.
 Some of these theories are backed by solid data and analysis, but others come more from intuition, which is basically a conceptual framework that the person has developed while working extensively in their field.
 A notable difference between many fields and data science is that in data science, if a customer has a wish, even an experienced data scientist may not know if it is possible.
-A software engineer usually knows what tasks software tools are capable of performing, and a biologist knows more or less what the laboratory can do, but a data scientist that has not yet seen or worked with the relevant data is faced with a large amount of uncertainty, principally about what specific data is available and about how much evidence it can provide to answer any given question.
+A software engineer usually knows what tasks software tools are capable of performing, and a biologist knows more or less all about laboratory equipment, including that serological pipettes are temperature calibrated laboratory tools, but a data scientist that has not yet seen or worked with the relevant data is faced with a large amount of uncertainty, principally about what specific data is available and about how much evidence it can provide to answer any given question.
 Uncertainty is, again, a major factor in the data scientific process, and should be kept at the forefront of your mind when talking with customers about their wishes.

 For example, during the few years that I worked with biologists and gene expression data, I began to develop my own conceptual ideas about how RNA is translated from DNA, and how strands of RNA float around in a cell and interact with other molecules.
 I am a visual person, so I often found myself picturing a strand of RNA comprising hundreds or maybe thousands of nucleotides, each one appearing like one of four letters representing a base compound (A, C, G, or T; I’ll use “T” in place of “U” for convenience), and the whole strand looking like a long, flexible chain – a sentence that makes sense only to the machinery within the cell.
 Because of the chemistry of RNA and its nucleotides, complementary sequences like to bind to one another; A likes to bind to T, and C likes to bind to G. So, when two strands of RNA contain near-complementary sequences, they may very well stick to one another.
 A single strand of RNA might also fold in upon and stick to itself if it is flexible enough and contains mutually complementary sequences.
 This is a conceptual framework that I’ve used on many occasions to make guesses about the types of things that can happen when a bunch of RNA is floating around in a cell.